Introduction

 The Result

-- ROI: First savings through avoided downtime after 6 months
+- ROI: First savings through avoided downtime within a few months

-- Scalability: System rolled out to 3 more production lines
+- Scalability: System successfully rolled out to additional production lines

-The realization: The third time worked — because data integration was finally set up correctly.
+The realization: The next attempt worked — because data integration was finally set up correctly.

 The Ai11 Approach: Integration-First AI Strategy with MuleSoft